THE POLAR REGIONS

 The Arctic, our northernmost polar region, consists of the Arctic Ocean, the adjacent seas, and parts of the United States, Canada, Finland, Greenland, Iceland, Norway, Russia, and Sweden.
 Only some of these countries are inside the Arctic circle, which sits at 66°30′N.

-Tourism to the Arctic region can be divided into two options:
+Tourism to the Arctic region can be divided into two options

-LAND AND SEA
+LAND & SEA

 Scandinavia is more than just Oslo, Helsinki, Stockholm and Copenhagen.
 Go off the beaten path and explore the northern regions of these countries.
 You can cruise around the fjords of Norway with an organized tour, hike or backpack into the more remote parts or even go on a reindeer safari in Finland!